ErinYCen/jeopardy_questions_curation/README.md

 - Extracted using the spaCy NER model to identify entities labeled as PERSON, GPE, ORG, LOC, etc.
 - These entities are queried against Wikidata to determine their rarity.
 - An entity is marked "unusual" if it lacks relevant descriptions or has limited associated links(low prominence).
-- Goal:Ensure most questions feature unusual proper nouns, though this method may have a high false-negative rate.
+- Goal: Ensure most questions feature unusual proper nouns, though this method may have a high false-negative rate.

 ## Third Party Libraries
 1. requests: